MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 We can break the workflow in 4 sections : ``Input``, ``Workspace``, ``Display`` and ``Output``

-.. container:: l-c-color l-mrg-l l-flex-center-c
+.. container:: l-c-color l-mrg-l l-flex-c l-flex-center

     .. raw:: html
         :file: diagramA.svg